s-a-v-a-n-n-a/4th_semester/Move&forwarding/README.md

 **MOTIVATION**
 --------------
 Imagine a situation when you want to optimize your program by moving the content from place to place but compiler copies it in reasons that are set in its rules.
-For example, working with different containers we sometimes want to move the contant of variable than to copy it:
+For example, working with different containers we sometimes want to move the content of variable than to copy it:

 <pre><code>template< class T >
 void imitaion(T&& arg)